AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 The simulate method, by default returns an `structured array
 <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_,
 which are arrays that also contain column names.
-These can be ploted directly using the ``roadrunner.plot`` function.
+These can be plotted directly using the ``roadrunner.plot`` function.

 The output selections default to time and the set of floating species.